MrPicklePinosaur/flowdown/book/src/syntax/dialog.md

-bookmarks are quite like html header links. they give us an anchor to jump to, but don't offer any containment, when the next bookmark starts, we will start executing it. they are local to a conversation.
+bookmarks are quite like html header links. they give us an anchor to jump to, but don't offer any containment, when the next bookmark starts, we will start executing it. they are local to a dialog.
 ```
 @ self intro